Jason Cloninger is a conservative writer, U.S. Navy & Army veteran, business owner, husband of 17 years, father, 2A supporter, & patriot.

-Capacity: 7 + 1
+- Capacity: 7 + 1

 - Slide Width: 1.28"

-Weight: 32 oz
+- Weight: 32 oz

 4. Ruger SR45

 - Capacity: 10 + 1

 - Slide Width: 1.27"

 - Weight: 30.15 oz

-The Connecticut based firearm company, originally with WWII German 9mm design influences, Ruger is just as popular as any other major brand, if not more in some circles.
+The Connecticut-based firearm company, originally with WWII German 9mm design influences, Ruger is just as popular as any other major brand, if not more in some circles.
 The SR45 is a highly desirable concealed carry weapon which shows that sometimes less is more.
-The only obvious faults with this weapon are the tiny sized external switches, and the highly unpredictable trigger breaking point.
-While the tiny switches make things difficult for anyone trying to safe and unsafe the weapon, and will get easier over time with practice, the trigger breaking point is a problem for all shooters.
-This means that for a beginner self defense shooter, it will definitely be a challenge to master.
+The only obvious faults with this weapon are the tiny-sized external switches and the highly unpredictable trigger breaking point.
+While the tiny switches make things difficult for anyone trying to safe and unsafe the weapon and will get easier over time with practice, the trigger breaking point is a problem for all shooters.
+This means that for a beginner self-defense shooter, it will definitely be a challenge to master.

 5. Springfield Xd-s 4.0

-Capacity: 5 +1 or 6 +1 With X-Tension™ magazine
+- Capacity: 5 +1 or 6 +1 With X-Tension™ magazine

-Slide Width: 0.9"
+- Slide Width: 0.9"

-Weight: 23.5 oz
+- Weight: 23.5 oz

 In the battle of concealed carry firearms with the slimmest profile, the Springfield XD-S has finally taken the crown!
-With its 0.9 inch slide width, it has overtaken the KAHR pistol as the concealed carry .45 caliber pistol with the slimmest profile.
+With its 0.9-inch slide width, it has overtaken the KAHR pistol as the concealed carry .45 caliber pistol with the slimmest profile.
 It comes in the 3.3 and 4.0 models, equating to 3.3" and 4.0" barrel lengths respectively.
 I am a larger man and will choose the larger of the two models, as it feels more comfortable in my hand and the extra inch equates to better accuracy and control from past experience.
-However, with the close proximity of assailants during most concealed carry encounters, there is no noticeable accuracy concerns for its intended purpose.
+However, with the close proximity of assailants during most concealed carry encounters, there are no noticeable accuracy concerns for its intended purpose.

-With features such as a dual spring with full-length guide rod, fiber optic front and dovetail rear, forged steel slide with Springfield's proprietary Melonite® finish, and their every reliable black polymer frame, you are getting an amazing pistol at a bargain of a price!
+With features such as a dual spring with the full-length guide rod, fiber optic front and dovetail rear, forged steel slide with Springfield's proprietary Melonite® finish, and their every reliable black polymer frame, you are getting an amazing pistol at a bargain of a price!
 Plus, Springfield has a history of providing their purchasers with more high-quality included accessories with every single firearm purchase.
 They are also available in the standard black on black Melonite® finish or the black and stainless steel two-toned configuration.